Lokstar/Patrycjusz-hexapod/README.md

 	This all steps took me about 1,5 month.

 ## Contact
-	Fell free to ask questions about this project at `patrykgruzlewski@gmail.com`
+	Feel free to ask questions about this project at `patrykgruzlewski@gmail.com`